-Cost base \$1,200 Reduced cost base \$1,050 less tax-deferred amount \$105 less tax-deferred amount \$105 New cost base \$1,095 New reduced cost base \$945
+Cost base \$1,200 Reduced cost base \$1,050 less tax-deferred amount \$105 less tax-deferred amount \$105 New cost base \$1,095 New reduced cost base \$945 llena invested in XYZ Managed Fund.
+The fund makes a distribution to llena last April and gives her a statement that shows her distribution included:

 A CGT-concession amount is only taken off the cost base and reduced cost base if it was received before 1 July 2001.
 If OZ Investments Fund is an AMIT, Bob should instead refer to the AMIT cost base net amount to determine any cost base adjustment.